Names of Myanmar: History

 At the time of independence in 1948, the "Union of Burma" (ပြည်ထောင်စုမြန်မာနိုင်ငံတော်) was the name that was chosen for the new country, being further amended as the "Socialist Republic of the Union of Burma" (ပြည်ထောင်စု ဆိုရှယ်လစ်သမ္မတ မြန်မာနိုင်ငံတော်) in 1974, following a 1962 military coup.

 In 1989, the military regime of Burma set up a commission in charge of reviewing the place names of Burma in the English language.
 The aim of the commission was to correct the spelling of the place names of Burma in English, to discard spellings chosen by British colonial authorities in the 19th century, and adopt spellings closer to the actual Burmese pronunciation (compare with what happened in India with Calcutta/Kolkata and Calicut/Kozhikode).
 These renamings took the form of the "Adaptation of Expressions Law", passed on 18 June 1989.
 Thus, for instance, Rangoon (ရန်ကုန်) was changed to Yangon to reflect the fact that the "r" sound is no longer used in Standard Burmese and merged with a "y" glide.

 As for the country's name, the commission replaced the English name "Burma" with "Myanmar" for three reasons.
 First, Myanma is the official name of the country in the Burmese language used since declaration of independence (လွတ်လပ်ရေးကြေညာစာတမ်း) from Britain in 1948, and the aim of the commission was to have English place names aligned with Burmese place names and pronunciation.
 Second, the commission thought that the name Myanma was more inclusive of minorities than the name Bama, and wanted the English name of the country to reflect this.
 Finally, the military regime has long been suspicious of the colloquial Burmese language, which it perceives as subversive; the English name "Burma" mirrors the colloquial Burmese name Bama.

 The final "r" in the English "Myanmar" is absent in Burmese Myanma (much as the medial "r" in "Burma" is absent in standard Burmese Bama).
 The commission added a final "r" in English to represent the low tone of Burmese, in which the word Myanma is pronounced.
 In the low tone, the final vowel "a" is lengthened.
 The commission based its choice of spelling on Received Pronunciation and other non-rhotic English English dialects, in which "ar" (without a following vowel) is also pronounced as long "a" (often given as "ah" in American English).
 However, in variants of English in which final "r" is pronounced, such as standard American English, adding this final "r" leads to a pronunciation very different from the Burmese pronunciation.

+Therefore, since independence on 4th of January, 1948, Myanmar has been known as: